tasmota/docs/docs/TuyaMCU.md

 Since the majority of devices have a power on/off functions on dpId 1 its mapped to fnId 11 (Relay1) by default.
 If you don't need it, map it to fnId 99  with `TuyaMcu 99,1`

 !!! danger
-    Mapping a relay or switch to a dpId that is not a simple on/off function (data Type 1) might result in unwanted power toggling (f.e. dpId sends value of 4 which toggles the relay to Power 4 aka blink mode)
+    Mapping a relay or switch to a dpId that is not a simple on/off function (data Type 1) might result in unwanted power toggling (i.e. dpId sends value of 4 which toggles the relay to Power 4 aka blink mode)

 ## TuyaSend Command
 Command `TuyaSend` is used to send commands to dpId's.
 It is required for dpId's that shouldn't be mapped to a fnId.